Apple launches MacBook Pro With M5 Pro and M5 Max in India: Check price, specs, features here

 Apple’s latest MacBook Pro lineup with the new M5 Pro and M5 Max chips is here, and this one is clearly about performance, especially AI performance.
 The 14-inch and 16-inch MacBook Pro models now come with what Apple calls its fastest CPU core yet, along with a redesigned GPU that includes a Neural Accelerator inside each core.
 Also Read: Tim Cook teases multi-day Apple launch event in March: iPhone 17e, MacBook Pro, more

 On paper, Apple claims up to 4x faster AI performance compared to the previous generation, and up to 8x faster performance compared to M1 models.
-That’s a bold jump, and clearly the direction Apple wants to double down on: on-device AI.
+Here is everything – from specs, features to price and availability that you must know.
 Also Read: Apple may launch multiple devices at March 4 event: iPhone 17e, iPad and more

 The new MacBook Pro continues in 14-inch and 16-inch sizes and retains the familiar design in Space Black and Silver.
 Also Read: New MacBook Pro with M5 Pro and M5 Max may arrive earlier than expected; Here's when to expect